rmccrear/jekyll-guided-content/lib/jekyll-guided-content/templates/initial-lesson.md

 ### Instructions

-**Option 1: Use the sample lesson script (Quick start with filler content)**
+**Option 1: Use the Jekyll command with filler content (Quick start)**
-- Run `ruby bin/create_sample_lesson.rb my-first-lesson "My First Lesson" "Description"`
+- Run `bundle exec jekyll create-sample-lesson my-first-lesson "My First Lesson" "Description"`
 - This creates a lesson with three levels of filler content ready to customize
-- The script automatically adds the lesson to `_data/course.yml`
+- The command automatically adds the lesson to `_data/course.yml`

-**Option 2: Use the scaffolder script (Basic template)**
+**Option 2: Use the Jekyll scaffolder command (Basic template)**
-- Run `ruby bin/scaffold_lesson.rb my-first-lesson "My First Lesson" "Description"`
+- Run `bundle exec jekyll scaffold-lesson my-first-lesson "My First Lesson" "Description"`
 - This creates a lesson with a simple 3-level template
-- The script automatically adds the lesson to `_data/course.yml`
+- The command automatically adds the lesson to `_data/course.yml`

 **Option 3: Manual creation**
 - Manually create `lessons/my-first-lesson/index.md`